wuxc/pywin32doc/md/PyIDebugDocumentTextAuthor.md

 # PyIDebugDocumentTextAuthor

 ## PyIDebugDocumentTextAuthor Object

 This preliminary interface is provided by text documents that support editing\.
-Derived from[PyIDebugDocumentText](#pyidebugdocumenttext)
+Derived from [PyIDebugDocumentText](PyIDebugDocumentText.md)

 #### Methods

   - [InsertText](PyIDebugDocumentTextAuthor.md#pyidebugdocumenttextauthorinserttext)